Siege of Kijevo: Background

-Prelude
+Kijevo ambush

 In 1991, Kijevo was a village of 1,261 people, 99.6% of whom were Croats.
 It was surrounded by the Serb villages of Polača, Civljane and Cetina.
 Following the Log revolution, the three Serb villages had become part of the SAO Krajina and road access to Kijevo was restricted as barricades were set up in Polača and Civljane on the roads serving the village.
 In response, its population set up an ad hoc militia.

 Following the Plitvice Lakes incident of 1 April 1991, SAO Krajina forces captured three Croatian policemen from nearby Drniš, with the intention of exchanging them for Croatian Serb troops taken prisoner by the Croatian forces at the Plitvice Lakes.
 In turn, the militia established by the residents of Kijevo captured several Serb civilians and demanded that the captured policemen be released in exchange for their prisoners.
 On 2 April, JNA intelligence officers reported on this, and warned how local militias in Kijevo and Civljane, otherwise separated by barricades, were engaged in armed skirmishes that threatened to escalate.
 Kijevo became strategically significant because its location hindered SAO Krajina road communications.